ld4l-labs/bibliotek-o/README.md

 * To avoid an unnecessary proliferation of `MAJOR` versions, `owl:deprecated` is applied to terms slated for removal.
 A term deprecated in a `MINOR` version will be removed in the next `MAJOR` version.
 * `owl:versionInfo` provides a label containing the version number, formatted as "Version n.n.n"; e.g., "Version 1.1.0".
 This version number is also used to tag the repository, in this case `v1.1.0`.
 * `owl:priorVersion` provides the URI of the previous MAJOR.MINOR version of the ontology, if any.
+* `owl:backwardCompatibleWith` or `owl:incompatibleWith` may also be used to reference previous MAJOR.MINOR versions of the ontology, where applicable.

 ### Issuance and modification datetimes
 * `dcterms:issued` is used on each ontology term, and on the ontology as a whole, to indicate datetime of first issuance.
 * `dcterms:modified` is used on each ontology term, and on the ontology as a whole, to indicate last modification datetime.